ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 ![ScanBus-BR](https://github.com/ortegahernandes/ScanBus-BR-Simulator-Modbus/blob/main/SPY_Mode_2.png)

 It can be used to discover data sent by the master, for example: what an HMI is sending to a PLC.
 It can also be used to debug equipment/software that you are programming as a master to validate the data sent by it.

+- Filters
+   - Search only by ID.
+   - Search only by function.
    - Mode:
       - Chronological:
          - Displays data on the screen in the order it is captured.
-  - Filtered:
+      - Don't Repeat:
          - If the results are identical, i.e. they reappear more than once on the screen, subsequent identical results will not be shown, the data includes (ID, Function, Address, Quantity/Value).

 - Simulate Modbus Slave:
   - Activates an internal Modbus slave simulator.
 This simulator responds to any ID or an ID specified by you (when non-zero), Function, or Address with a register value of zero.
 It is particularly useful for testing on the master device alone.